OnkelMato/MFFM/docs/adr/0001-create-mffm-framework-for-winforms.md

 Choosen option is: "Concepts similar to Caliburn.Micro" with the following design principles

-* Use data binding for a view model to view binding
+* Use data binding for a view model (form model) to view (form) binding
-* Use a window manager for form management outside form model
+* No code-behind or form model knowledge in form
-* No code-behind in form-class
+* No form knowledge in form model
+* Minimal core with extensibility
+* Use and describe design pattern and clean code principles